LoRe-git/e-wallet/README.md

 Using Local setup:
 Before starting the application, the system should have postgreSQL DB with `ewallet_db` database and credentials pastgres/root.

-CMD: run `java -jar ./target/ewallet-0.0.1-SNAPSHOT.jar` in the root directory of the repository.
+CMD: run `mvn clean install -DskipTests=true` and then `java -jar ./target/ewallet-0.0.1-SNAPSHOT.jar` in the root directory of the repository.

 Eclipse: Import project into eclipse as existing maven project, run EwalletApplication.java as spring boot application.